 2.2 Species Selection

-The study was performed on two ornamental species used: Ficus benjamina L. (Moraceae) and Jatropha interrigima Jacq.
+The study was performed on two ornamental species: Ficus benjamina L. (Moraceae) and Jatropha interrigima Jacq.
 (Euphorbiaceae).
 F. benjamina is a tropical evergreen tree reaching a height rarely exceeds 3 m when used as an ornamental plant.
 Leaves are glossy, oval of 6-13 cm long, with an acuminate tip.
 Moreover, the leaves of F. benjamina have abaxial wax and smooth cuticle.
 J. interrigima is an evergreen shrub or small tree with glossy leaves and densely hairy leaves when young.
-The plant has a rounded or narrow domed form and gets up to 4 m tall with a spread of3 m or so, although in cultivation it is usually smaller.
+The plant has a rounded or narrow domed form and gets up to 4 m tall with a spread of about 3 m, although in cultivation it is usually smaller.
 Leaves are extremely variable; they may be entire and elliptic or oval, or they may be fiddle shaped, or they may have three sharp pointed lobes.
 These two species differ in leaf shape, size and surface characteristics (Table 1).

 Table 1.
 Leaf shape, mean hair density (hair.cm2), mean vein density (vein.cm2) and mean leaf area (cm2) (± standard deviation, n = 30)